How to Store Macarons?

 So, how do you store your store-bought desserts and maintain their freshness?
 Here are some tips to help:

 - Store them in an airtight container.
 A glass or plastic container should work but make sure it is clean and dry.
-Also, check to see that the lid is airtight because when air gets into the macarons, they become soggy.
-If you cannot find glass or plastic containers, you can use plastic zip-lock bags.
+Also, check to see that the lid is airtight because when air gets into the macarons, they might dry faster than usual.
+You can also use plastic zip-lock bags.
 You have to be cautious though, because these pastries easily crumble.
 Therefore, choose a container with a hardcover.

 - If you do not refrigerate your macarons, make sure you eat them up within 24 hours.
 Keep them in an airtight container and put the container in the pantry and not under direct sunlight.
 If you want the macarons to last longer, put them in the refrigerator and you can make them last up to three days.
 When placing the container in the fridge, make sure you push it to the middle and not close to the door of the fridge.
 That will ensure that the temperature fluctuation around the fridge door does not affect it.